codac-team/codac/doc/source/03_basics/04_tubes.rst

 Tubes and slices
 ----------------

 In Tubex, tubes are necessarily implemented as lists of slices.
-The details about this choice are provided thereafter.
+The details about this choice will be provided thereafter.

 More precisely, a tube :math:`[x](\cdot)` with a sampling time :math:`\delta>0` is implemented as a box-valued function which is constant for all :math:`t` inside intervals :math:`[k\delta,k\delta+\delta]`, :math:`k\in\mathbb{N}`.